-Ministers' Foreword
+Minister's Foreword

 The COVID-19 pandemic has changed things for the whole economy and for all communities.
 However, it has not changed Government's commitment to improve employment outcomes for the many people in New Zealand who have disability or health needs.

-It will help ensure an inclusive economic recovery from COVID-19 where disabled people and people with health conditions can participate as they want to, on an equal basis with others.
-Through this and the broader kaupapa in this plan we recognise international human rights and Te Tiriti o Waitangi.
+This all-of-government action plan is one of several plans that support the Government's Employment Strategy to create a more productive, sustainable and inclusive labour market.
+It aims to help ensure an inclusive economic recovery where disabled people and people with health conditions can participate as they want to, on an equal basis to others.
+Through this and the broader kaupapa in this plan we recognise international human rights and the Te Tiriti o Waitangi.